TzabarDolev/ShapeDetection/README.md

 4. Add a code to automatically create folders which don't exist<br>
 5. Automate show_results.py file<br>
 6. Create a fast-track for a single specific image<br>
+7. Add GT and prediction to the k images<br>